Judge Joseph Wapner was a retired Los Angeles County Superior Court judge, who for 12 years decided actual small-claims cases on "The People's Court."

-The program turned real-life litigation into a TV game show.
+The program, which went on the air in 1981, turned real-life litigation into a TV game show.
 During 2,340 half-hours defendants and plaintiffs plead their cases before Wapner, who then sternly ruled on who had won.

 A native Californian, Wapner earned a bachelor of arts degree in philosophy and a law degree from the University of Southern California.
 On the bench, he spent more than 20 years hearing both criminal and civil cases in Municipal and Superior courts.
 He was also chosen by his peers to be presiding judge of Superior Court and served as president of the California Judges Assn.